Structure around $p\bar{p}$ threshold in $J/\psi$ radiative decays: Conclusion

 \section{Conclusion}

-We analyzed the decaying processes of $\Jp\to\gamma\eta'\pi^+\pi^-$ and $\Jp\to\gamma p\bar{p}$ with chiral effective field theory and distorted wave Born approximation.
-The latest measurements on the $M_{\eta'\pi^+\pi^-}$ invariant mass spectra of $\Jp\to\gamma\eta'\pi^+\pi^-$ by BESIII collaboration are included.
-Our results show that the structure around the $p\bar{p}$ threshold found in the invariant mass spectra is caused by the $N\bar{N}$ threshold effect, while no bound state or resonance is found in the relevant $I=0$ $^1S_0$ partial wave.
-To check the reliability, we test the effects of different cut-offs and find that our conclusion is not sensitive to the cut-offs.
+In this paper, we analyzed the $J/\psi$ radiative decays of the processes of $\Jp\to\gamma\eta'\pi^+\pi^-$, $\Jp\to\gamma K_S^0 K_S^0\eta$, $\Jp\to\gamma 3(\pi^+\pi^-)$ and $\Jp\to\gamma p\bar{p}$ with chiral effective field theory and distorted wave Born approximation.
+The latest measurements on the $M_{\eta'\pi^+\pi^-}$, $M_{3(\pi^+\pi^-)}$, and $M_{K_S^0 K_S^0\eta}$ invariant mass spectra are taken into account.
+Our results show that the structures around the $p\bar{p}$ threshold found in all these processes are caused by the $N\bar{N}$ threshold effect, while no bound state or resonance is found in the relevant $I=0$ $^1S_0$ partial wave.
+To check the reliability, we test the effects of different cutoffs and find that our conclusion is not sensitive to the cutoffs.
+It would be helpful to refine the analysis if there are future measurements on the invariant mass spectra around the $p\bar{p}$ threshold of the $J/\psi$ radiative decays.